Skip to content

 • Blocks are created in a new row, and then can be moved into a column in another row.

-• Rows are always only one block deep, meaning blocks can't be stacked vertically within the same column.
+• Rows are always only one block high.
+This means that you can't add two smaller blocks stacked vertically alongside one larger one in the same row.

 Move a whole row